Mount Richmond EstateQuality Marlborough Accommodation

 Furnished in the style of the 1890/1900 period, it is well worth a visit. www.historicplaces.org.nz

 Sea Fishing – Born and bred local Mike Turner is well known for his knowledge of sea fishing and diving.
 Mike can take you out for a day’s sea fishing.
-Scallop fishing runs from mid July to mid February.
-You can also try for other fish including cod, snapper, groper (Nov – March) and the occasional kingfish.
+You can try fishing for cod, snapper, groper (Nov – March) and the occasional kingfish.
 Diving might also be possible for cray.

 Kayaking – There are plenty of bays to take your kayak for a fantastic day out or several days.
-If you don’t have your own kayak they can be hired in several different bays including Cissy Bay, Elaine Bay and at French Pass.
+If you don’t have your own kayak they can be hired in Elaine Bay www.seakayakingmarlborough.co.nz

 Traditional Sailing – Join the skipper on a traditional 40 tonne gaff cutter sailing boat and get some hands-on experience hauling on ropes, raising the main sail.
 Glide silently through amazing scenery and see dolphins, penguins, gannets and shags. www.steadfastsail.com